Missouri executes a man for the 1998 killing of a woman despite her family’s calls to spare his life

-BONNE TERRE, Mo. — (AP) — A Missouri man was executed Tuesday for breaking into a woman’s home and killing her, despite calls by her family and the prosecutor’s office that put him on death row to let him serve out the rest of his life in prison.
+BONNE TERRE, Mo. — (AP) — A Missouri man convicted of breaking into a woman’s home and repeatedly stabbing her was executed Tuesday over the objections of the victim’s family and the prosecutor, who wanted the death sentence commuted to life in prison.

 Williams was put to death despite questions his attorneys raised over jury selection at his trial and the handling of evidence in the case.
 His clemency petition focused heavily on how Gayle’s relatives wanted Williams’ sentence commuted to life without the possibility of parole.